|Monthly Tech-Tip |

 G2934B is a popular recipe and there has been alarm recently because of the difficulty in getting the Ferro frit.
 This motivated us to get a supply of the Fusion equivalent, F-19.
 We have done much testing in glazes and with melt fluidity tests like this and so far it is looking good.

 Fusion Frit F-19 is claimed to be a substitute for Ferro Frit 3124.
-The glaze was applied on Plainsman L210.
-Not as thick as would be customary on Majolica ware.
-Left is with frit 3124, right is with the Fusion product.
+The glaze was applied on Plainsman L210 and fired at cone 04 (not as thick as would be customary on Majolica ware).
+Left is with Ferro Frit 3124, right is with the Fusion product.

 Why do this?
 We did not have it in stock and customers needed to mix recipes.
 When the chemistries of the two feldspars are very similar substitution is often not a problem, especially when a recipe only calls for 5 or 10%.
 However, when a recipe calls for a significant percentage the situation becomes much trickier (in our cone 6 test recipe, "Perfect Clear", 40% Minspar is needed).
 Feldspars are almost a glaze in themselves, just needing silica and alumina to shift their chemistry toward 'glazedom'.
 In this project I calculated a mix of materials, in my Insight-live.com account, that sources the same chemistry as Minspar.
 I made a cone 6 GLFL test comparing the Minspar and Minspar substitute (left) and comparing the Perfect Clear glaze with each feldspar (right).
 As you can see, the similarity in melt flow is stunning!
 This is a real demonstration of just how practical and valuable glaze chemistry calculation can be.